DFE-Digital/itt-mentor-services/adr/00006-geocoding-schools.md

 ## Consequences

-- Due to our decision to use the `upsert_all` method in the `Gias::CsvImporter` service, the validation callback in the `School` model will not trigger the `geocode` method when creating or updating a school using the `Gias::CsvImporter` service.
+- Due to our decision to use the `upsert_all` method in the `Gias::CSVImporter` service, the validation callback in the `School` model will not trigger the `geocode` method when creating or updating a school using the `Gias::CSVImporter` service.
 As a result we have implemented the `Geocoder::UpdateAllSchools` service and `Geocoder::UpdateAllSchoolsJob` job to run as part of the `Gias::SyncAllSchoolsJob` job, to geocode all un-geocoded schools.

 - If any of a school's _School Address Attributes_ were to be updated as a result of the `Gias::SyncAllSchoolsJob` job, the school record will not be re-geocoded, as the school record has already been geocoded.
 To re-geocode the school record, you will need to run the `geocode` method on the updated school manually from the Rails console. _(However, we find it unlikely that a school will change its address drastically enough to warrant re-geocoding upon a change to the School Address Attributes)_